tobymao/sqlglot/posts/onboarding.md

 **`_match_texts(texts)`**   | Attempt to match a keyword in a set of strings/texts

 ### `_parse` methods
 SQLGlot’s parser uses the “recursive descent” approach, so the relationships between different SQL constructs are encoded in the parser itself.
-This allows SQLGlot to identify and parse components recursively until it has collected the elements needed to create an AST node expression.
+This allows SQLGlot to identify and parse components recursively until it has collected the elements needed to create an AST expression node.

 For example, the SQL statement `CREATE TABLE a (col1 INT)` will be parsed into an `exp.Create` expression that includes the kind of object being created (table) and its schema (table name, column names and types).
 The schema will be parsed into an `exp.Schema` node that contains one column definition `exp.ColumnDef` node for each column.